 Despite good recent rainfall, the entire region is still in drought and farmers are facing ongoing failing crops and starving stock.

-Ms Cox is a psychologist and counsellor and her role includes: support via phone, farm visits, hay drops, as well as financial support, counselling, and helping farmers access government subsidies and vouchers.
+Ms Cox is a registered counsellor and her role includes: support via phone, farm visits, hay drops, as well as financial support, counselling, and helping farmers access government subsidies and vouchers.

 “It’s turned out to be even more satisfying than I thought because I have seen it making a difference,” she said of her appointment to the role.